- Program Details

 Program objectives are broad statements that describe the career and professional accomplishments that the academic program is preparing the graduates to achieve.
 The objectives of the Bachelor of Science in Architectural Engineering (BSAE) program are as follows:

-- Graduates of the BSAE program who choose to pursue registration as a Professional Engineer can, after attaining the required years of work experience stipulated by the Board of Examiners, achieve that distinction.
+- Graduates of the B.S.
+AE program are expected to pursue and achieve registration as a professional engineer after attaining the required years of work experience stipulated by the relevant licensing board.

-- Graduates of the BSAE program will demonstrate a commitment to their profession by participating in one or more professional societies in their area of technical specialty.
+- Graduates of the B.S.
+AE program are expected to have demonstrated a commitment to their profession and to their community by having served in a leadership role in one or more professional and/or public service organizations relevant to their area of expertise.

 Student outcomes are narrower statements that describe what students are expected to know and be able to do by the time of graduation.
 Program graduates will: